Rugby road closures: more than a dozen for motorists to avoid this week

 Rugby's motorists will have 19 road closures to avoid nearby on the National Highways network this week.

-• M6, from 8pm March 17 to 6am March 22, slight delays (under 10 minutes): M6 southbound, M6, junction 1 to M1, junction 19 Hard Shoulder closure for signs for maintenance.
+• M1, from 8am March 16 to 4pm March 30, slight delays (under 10 minutes): M45 eastbound and westbound, Thurlaston to M1, mobile hard shoulder closure due to maintenance works.

 • M1, from 8.30am December 6 2021 to 6am April 2 2022, slight delays (under 10 minutes): M45 eastbound and westbound, M1, junction 17 to Thurlaston, carriageway and lane closures due to maintenance works.